Will my book come out as an ebook?

 UK and Europe

-NBN fusion do NOT distribute ebooks to Google Ebooks (2012)
+NBN fusion do NOT yet distribute ebooks to Google Books, JHP distribute directly (2014).

 Some ebook outlets are pickier than others.
 Apple iTunes will reject any book with notes or references that are not linked, this element will add to the conversion costs, approx £0.10/$0.17 per page for one-directional notes.
 Our sales through Apple are marginal.
 We will assume you prefer not to have the cost deducted from royalties and are happy not to have the book available there, if your book has notes, unless you say otherwise.